I have a few speaking engagements coming up, including one that’s perhaps my favorite thing in the world—co-presenting with Jason!

-Deep neural networks have recently made a bit of a splash, enabling machines to learn to solve problems that had previously been easy for humans but difficult for computers, like playing Atari games, identifying dog breeds in photos, and generating realistic images and coherent texts.
-However, as models get more powerful, our understandings of them lag behind.
+Deep neural networks have recently made a bit of a splash, enabling machines to learn to solve problems that had previously been easy for humans but difficult for computers, like playing Atari games, identifying dog breeds in photos, and generating realistic images and coherent text.
+However, as models get more powerful, our understandings of them lag significantly behind.
 For example, we don’t really know whether generative language models like GPT-2 really know what they are talking about.
 They have shown unparalleled generation capabilities, however, controlling attributes of the generated language (e.g. switching topic or sentiment) remains difficult, without modifying the model architecture or fine-tuning on attribute-specific data and entailing the significant cost of retraining.

 If we can’t control them in a simple way, we are certainly far from understanding them.
 It is surprising that we don’t understand the intelligence we build, trained with data we produced.
 But also maybe not surprising.
 We also don’t understand babies.
 At least with models we can explore their latent space, visualize their representations, and stress test it as many times as we want.